 EES has electricity customers within the territories of SCE, PG&E, and SDG&E (about 800 MW of usage) [NOTE - CHECK WITH EES].
 EES has natural gas customers within the territories PG&E and SoCal Gas.

 Enron does not have any generation in California (we own a small QF in Nevada but only have 50 MW excess).
+My understanding is that we have wind generation (that we’re trying to sell).

 We supply power to the Utilities and to our retail load by buying excess in California or by transmitting power into the state.
 Enron sells natural gas to the LDCs mainly under spot arrangements.